How to allow specific URLs or protocols for PROKON licensing to pass a firewall or proxy system and operate correctly

 How does PROKON licenses work?

 The number of PC’s that PROKON can be installed on has no limit.
 However, the number of concurrent usages is determined by the number of license seats that you have access to.
-The License Manager (or Lima for short) uses cloud-based license servers to seamlessly manage licenses and allows for easy sharing of licenses between multiple users and locations.
-The licenses are hosted by PROKON and are accessible through Lima using an active internet connection.
-Users only need to log into Lima with their login credentials to gain access to available license set(s).
+The license system uses cloud-based servers to seamlessly manage licenses and allows for easy sharing of between multiple users in different locations.
+The licenses are hosted by Prokon and are accessible through License Manager using an active internet connection.
+Users only need to login with their login credentials to gain access to available license set(s).
 Users then choose which sets to use in their license session.
 Once a session has been activated on a computer, the user can start using all modules included in the chosen sets.
 It is important to note that a session may be used offline for up to 30 days, since it was created or last refreshed.
 The session will be refreshed automatically while PROKON is used with an active internet connection.
 Once a user has finished using a session, they may release the session within Lima to make the seats available for use by other users.

 A detailed user guide for Lima is available at https://read.prokon.com/view/686799933/